 GlobalExam in the media

 Business comes under the umbrella of ESP, that’s English for a Specific Purpose.
 These are generally courses for people working in a business environment, those wanting to enter the industry, or people who are aiming higher.
 However, people study Business for many different reasons.
 This isn’t like general English.
 These courses are designed to enable you to perform better in a business environment – from sending formal emails to using advertising language on a flyer selling your next big event.

 Here are some options –

-Organising private one-to-one classes where your tutor will focus your learning on business English and professional skills is another positive and viable option.
-This situation just requires you to check the tutor has vast experience in teaching business English.
+Organising private one-to-one classes where your tutor will focus your learning on Business and professional skills is another positive and viable option.
+This situation just requires you to check the tutor has vast experience in teaching Business.
 You can find tutors from some online companies such as Tutoroo or on message boards in cafes and university areas.
 This is a great way to develop your skills and allows you to have a flexible schedule.
 You arrange with the tutor in advance and let them know if next week is possible or not.

 Working as a salesperson can encapsulate various different types of sales roles, from selling products in a shop to representing a multinational company’s sales team.
 Whatever scale role you’re considering, here are a salesperson’s key responsibilities:

 - Greeting clients and customers